terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-cisco/README.md

 az2 | "b" | Availability zone 2, for headend deployment.
 ha_gw | true | Set to false te deploy a single sdwan headend.
 Make sure this matches the transit GW.
 They have to be both HA or both Single.
-Mix is not supported. instance_size | t2.small | Instance size of the SDWAN GW's version | 20.3.1 | Provide version number to deploy headends with.
+Mix is not supported. instance_size | t2.small | Instance size of the SDWAN GW's image_version | 20.3.1 | Provide version number to deploy headends with.
 Set to empty to use latest. image_type | vedge | "Determines whether CSR SDWAN ("csr") or vEdge ("vedge") image should be used." tunnel_cidr | 172.31.255.0/28 | CIDR for creation of tunnel IP's.
 At least /28 is required, even in non-HA.
 This is because the module will always carve out 4x /30. aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP